madees/dbaudio-OCA-Chataigne-Module/README.md

 Commands are ready to use with the "Command tester" tool, Templates or as outputs from the State machine and Sequences in Time Machine, or even from scripts.

 #### Amp preset recall
-Please note that 5D doesn't have amp preset, so this command is useless with the device model.
 Integer parameter from 1 to 15.
+Please note that 5D doesn't have amp preset, so this command is useless with this device model.

 #### Power on
 #### Power off